 to another performance of miracles, to another prophecy, and to another discernment of spirits, to another different kinds of tongues, and to another the interpretation of tongues.
 (1 Corinthians 12:10)

 The function of tongues is two-fold.
 First, it serves as the initial physical evidence of the baptism of the Holy Spirit.
-Second, it serves as a gift of the Spirit (The gift of prophesying in tongues and interpreting it into the spoken language of the Assembly.)
+Second, it serves as a gift of the Spirit (The gift of prophesying in tongues and interpreting it into the common language spoken within the Assembly.)